 Councillor Richard Leppington, Cabinet Member for Finance and Waste at the Forest of Dean District Council, said: “Once again we are offering to collect real Christmas trees from the kerbside to make it easier for residents to dispose of them at this busy time of year.
 The service is available to all households, irrespective of whether they have a current garden waste licence or not, just as long as all the lights, decorations and any stands have been removed.
 To assist Biffa’s crews, we are asking residents to reduce larger trees down to around 1-metre lengths which can either be left ready at the kerbside or put inside the green garden waste wheeled bin, if available.”

 Once collected, trees will be taken to Rose Hill Farm, Dymock where they will be composted and turned into a soil improver for use on agricultural land.

-Residents who are unsure when their garden waste collection is due can either visit the waste pages of the Council’s website (www.fdean.gov.uk), check their annual waste calendar or call the customer services team on 01594 810000 during office opening hours.
+Garden waste collections take place on the alternate week to the refuse collections for most properties.
+Anyone who is unsure when their waste and recycling collections are due over the Christmas break can either visit the waste pages of the Council’s website (www.fdean.gov.uk/binday), check their annual waste calendar which was posted to households in the spring, or call the customer services team on 01594 810000 during office opening hours.

 – Ends –